martinreinok/spritesheet-creator/README.md

 PNG to sprite sheet creator

 Takes PNG files and converts them to a spritesheet of user-defined tile size.
 There is a preview to help tiling if needed.
-Build with dockable widgets.
+Built with dockable widgets.

 ## Screenshot
 ![Program demo](program-demo.png "Program demo")